ncc-study/briefparserpublic/README.md

 suite, designed for the analysis of BRIEF (Behavior Rating Inventory of Executive Function) data.
 This package is a censored version, omitting licensed information and norm data contained in the full `briefparser` packages, due to proprietary restrictions from the BRIEF manuals.
+Please note that `briefparserpublic` is not a functioning version of `briefparser`.

 ### Features